ycmjason/fires/README.md

 > ## 🛠 Status: Under Development
-> Firecracker is currently under active development.
-Until the 1.0 version, there might be many changes to the API.
-But we encourage you to try it out and welcome any feedback.
+> Firecracker is still under active development.
+There might be many changes to the API but we still encourage you to try it out and give us feedback.

 # Firecracker